Blockchain Bridges 101: How Do They Work?

 The concept of blockchain bridges initially confused me.
 ‘Why have a bridge when every blockchain is different for a reason so why connect them?’

 • Interoperability: Bridges allow people and goods to travel between cities.
-Same goes for blockchain bridges, they enable different blockchain networks to communicate and exchange data and assets, facilitating cross-chain transactions and opening up new opportunities for decentralized applications.
+The same goes for blockchain bridges, they enable different blockchain networks to communicate and exchange data and assets, facilitating cross-chain transactions and opening up new opportunities for decentralized applications.

-• Access to a broader range of services and assets: Just like visiting different cities lets you access different shops, restaurants, and services, bridges let you access a wider range of blockchain-based services and assets.
+• Access to a broader range of services and assets: Just like visiting different cities, which lets you access different shops, restaurants, and services, bridges let you access a wider range of blockchain-based services and assets.

 • Leveraging each other’s strengths: Cities can specialize in different areas, like manufacturing or tourism.
 Similarly, blockchains can leverage each other’s strengths, such as security or scalability.